Virginia Woolf: Legacy

 Woolf's bust in Tavistock Square, London, by Stephen Tomlin, 1931.
 Erected by the Virginia Woolf Society of Great Britain, 2004.

 Virginia Woolf is known for her contributions to 20th-century literature and her essays, as well as the influence she has had on literary, particularly feminist criticism.
 A number of authors have stated that their work was influenced by her, including Margaret Atwood, Michael Cunningham, (Note: "Like my hero Virginia Woolf, I do lack confidence.
 I always find that the novel I'm finishing, even if it's turned out fairly well, is not the novel I had in my mind.")
 Gabriel García Márquez, (Note: "after having read Ulysses in English as well as a very good French translation, I can see that the original Spanish translation was very bad.
 But I did learn something that was to be very useful to me in my future writing—the technique of the interior monologue.
 I later found this in Virginia Woolf, and I like the way she uses it better than Joyce.") and Toni Morrison.
 (Note: "I wrote on Woolf and Faulkner.
 I read a lot of Faulkner then.
 You might not know this, but in the '50s, American literature was new.
 It was renegade.
 English literature was English.
 So there were these avant-garde professors making American literature a big deal.
 That tickles me now.")
 Her iconic image is instantly recognisable from the portrait of her aged 20 by George Charles Beresford (at the top of this page) to the Beck and Macgregor portrait in her mother's dress in Vogue at 44 (see Fry (1913)) or Man Ray's cover of Time magazine (see Ray (1937)) at 55.
 More postcards of Woolf are sold by London's National Portrait Gallery than of any other person.
 Her image is ubiquitous and can be found on products ranging from tea towels to T-shirts.

 Virginia Woolf is studied around the world, with organisations devoted to her, such as the Virginia Woolf Society of Great Britain, and The Virginia Woolf Society of Japan.
 In addition, trusts—such as the Asham Trust—encouraged writers in her honour.

+In 2019, Time created 89 new covers to celebrate women of the year starting from 1920; it chose Woolf for 1929.

 In January 2025 Sophie Oliver, a lecturer of modernism at the University of Liverpool, discovered two previously unknown poems by Woolf, at the Harry Ransom Center, at the University of Texas at Austin.
 Oliver estimated the date of the poems, which reveal "a different shade" to Woolf, as sometime after March 1927.